svaarala/duktape/doc/compiler.rst

 with a large number of constants.

-A better solution would be to use a faster search structure for detecting shared constants, e.g. a hash map with more flexible keys than in Ecmascript objects (perhaps one of the ES2015 maps).
+A better solution would be to use a faster search structure for detecting shared constants, e.g. a hash map with more flexible keys than in ECMAScript objects (perhaps one of the ES2015 maps).

 Better switch-case handling